New Zealand bellbird: In Māori culture

 The Māori hunted bellbirds for their meat using various methods.
 They would employ spears or long, thin rods to strike the birds.
 Ground snare traps, known as puaka, were baited with honey flowers such as those from the pōhutukawa tree.
 During direct hunting, a fowler would hide in a shelter made from vegetation such as fern fronds or nīkau palm leaves.
 The fowler would then set up a low-lying horizontal perch snare above the shelter and attract bellbirds by imitating their calls, using a leaf held between the lips.
 Once a bird landed on the perch, the fowler would strike it.
 A method of catching live bellbirds involved using a trap called a tuke, which was a long, thin rod ending with a short horizontal section and a loop at the end of a long string.
 The trap's design allowed the trapper to close the loop when a bird landed on the end of the tuke, catching its feet.

 Preparing a bellbird meal involved cooking the entire birds in earth ovens (hāngī).
 The bellbirds were plucked, but their internal organs were left intact to infuse a special flavour.
 Another cooking method involved wrapping the bellbirds in large puka or rangiora leaves and placing them in a shallow hole, about 15 cm deep.
 They were then covered with ashes and earth until cooked, ensuring that the juices, fat, and aromas were sealed in.

 In culture

-The call of the Anthornis melanura is used by Radio New Zealand as an interval signal.
-The movie Bellbird was named after the New Zealand bellbird, as are places like Lake Bellbird on the West Coast and the historic building site The Sign of the Bellbird in the Port Hills near Christchurch.
+The call of Anthornis melanura is used by Radio New Zealand as an interval signal.
+The movie Bellbird was named after the New Zealand bellbird, as are places like Lake Bellbird on the West Coast and the historic building site the Sign of the Bellbird in the Port Hills near Christchurch.